@tokenring-ai/scripting

 Script Management

-/script list- Lists all available scripts/script run <scriptName> <input>- Runs the specified script with input/script info <scriptName>- Shows information about a script
+/script list- Lists all available scripts/script run <scriptName> [input]- Runs the specified script with optional input/script info <scriptName>- Shows information about a script

 Variable Commands

-/var $name = value- Define or update a variable/var delete $name- Delete a variable/vars [$name]- List all variables or show specific/vars clear- Clear all variables
+/var $name = value- Define or update a variable/var $name = llm("prompt")- Define variable with LLM response/var $name = functionName("arg")- Define variable with function result/var delete $name- Delete a variable/vars [$name]- List all variables or show specific/vars clear- Clear all variables

 Function Commands